Hyper3D/hyper3d/README.md

 HYPER3D is a high-end (unofficial) renderer for [three.js](http://threejs.org/).

 **Hyper3D is still at a very early stage of development.** You might observe an unexpected behavior including distorted image, browser crash, peformance breakdown, and shader compilation failure.
-APIs may need to change over time.
+APIs may change over time.

 Features
 --------